 Web Version Client Side

-If you choose to host your TTP books on your own server, you will need to run Windows Server 2003+, IIS 6 and Windows SQL Server Express+.
-There are detailed server configuration instructions here.
+If you choose to host your TTP books on your own server, you will need to run Windows Server 2008+, IIS 7 and Windows SQL Server 2008+.
+There are detailed server configuration instructions.

 Turning the Pages is not CPU-dependent and the main constraint will be bandwidth as it serves many images in quick succession for each user (all the pages of a book download as thumbnails at book launch, plus 6 high-resolution pages).
 This means you should be conservative in using TTP on a VM if many other services are running on the server that would consume port bandwidth.
-For storage purposes, you should calculate in the region of 500k per page.
+For storage purposes, you should calculate in the region of 500k per page or 2500k for Deep Zoom books.

-Kiosks run under Windows XP, 7, Vista or 8 and require the .NET 3.5+ framework, which may not be installed by default under Windows 8.
-That framework can be downloaded from here.
+Kiosks run under Windows XP, 7, Vista or 8 and require the .NET 3.5 SP1+ framework, which is not installed by default under Windows 8.
+Follow the installation guide for more information.
 By default, the TTP Content Management System generates kiosks that have no external dependencies.
 Media are local and the database contents are exported as local XML.
 This means a kiosk can be copied to a memory stick and run anywhere.
-It is possible, however, to configure kiosks to draw assets and metadata from a central server, which may be desirable if content is freqently changing.
-Contact us, if you’d like this set up.
+It is possible, however, to configure kiosks to draw assets and metadata from a central server, which may be desirable if content is frequently changing.
+Contact us, for more information.

 TTP Content Management System